cdapio/cdap/cdap-docs/developer-manual/source/advanced/configuring-resources.rst

 Examples
 ========
-As an example, assume that you have deployed the :ref:`Purchase <examples-purchase>` example in CDAP in the ``default`` namespace, and would like to set the memory used by its YARN containers.
+As an example, assume that you have deployed an application named MyApp in CDAP in the ``default`` namespace, and would like to set the memory used by its YARN containers.

 - To set the memory used by the mappers of *all* MapReduce jobs, in *all* namespaces, as ``2048 MB``, you would use::